Value chain: Industry-level

 An industry value-chain is a physical representation of the various processes involved in producing goods (and services), starting with raw materials and ending with the delivered product (also known as the supply chain).
 It is based on the notion of value-added at the link (read: stage of production) level.
 The sum total of link-level value-added yields total value.
 The French Physiocrats' Tableau économique is one of the earliest examples of a value chain.
-Wasilly Leontief's Input-Output tables, published in the 1950s, provide estimates of the relative importance of each individual link in industry-level value-chains for the U.S. economy.
+Wassily Leontief's input-output tables, published in the 1950s, provide estimates of the relative importance of each individual link in industry-level value-chains for the U.S. economy.